nntanh/Kubernetes_install_cluster_Vagrant/README.md

     <img src="/images/ReplicaSet.png" width=25% height=25%>

-    *This yaml/yml file makes sure your nginx app will always has 3 pods running (`replicas: 3`) in the same time with ReplicaSet resource.*
+    *This yaml/yml file ensures your nginx app will always has 3 pods running (`replicas: 3`) in the same time with ReplicaSet resource.*

 - **Deployment:** This resource is used to deploy and manage **Pods** and **ReplicaSets**.